SAP-samples/fsm-extension-sample/samples/refresh-token-sample-js/README.md

 - Go to [app.netlify.com/drop](https://app.netlify.com/drop)
 - Drag the `dist/` folder to deploy

-Quick deploy for testing, but ot lacks Git integration.
+Quick deploy for testing, but it lacks Git integration.

 ### Deploying to SAP BTP Cloud Foundry